p-rosit/cut/README.md

 ## Running tests

-By default testing is aborted if a single test fails, to continue on fail define the flag `UNITTEST_CONTINUE_ON_FAIL` either when compiling or before importing `cut.h`.
+By default testing is aborted if a single test fails, to continue on fail define the flag `CUT_CONTINUE_ON_FAIL` either when compiling or before importing `cut.h` or by using the `-e` flag with `run_cut.sh`.

 To compile and run all tests in a directory one can use the bash script `run_cut.sh`.
 All directories starting with `tests` are assumed to only contain files to be tested, these will be compiled and run by the script.
 All files that match `test*.c` are assumed to be test files which will be compiled and run.
 To see specific usage of the script run `./run_cut.sh -h`.